Setting up single sign-on (SSO)

 3. Click the Single sign-on switch to disable SSO for your organization.

 4. In the confirmation window, click Disable SSO.
 SSO will be disabled and will not be required for your organization's users.
-All active SSO sessions will expire, including your own, and users will automatically be logged out of the Fastly web interface.
+All active SSO sessions will expire, including your own, and users will automatically be logged out of the Fastly control panel.

 Fastly's SSO feature has the following limitations:

-• Users cannot create API tokens from the Fastly web interface when using G Suite SSO for a session's authentication.
+• Users cannot create API tokens from the Fastly control panel when using G Suite SSO for a session's authentication.

 • Fastly does not support automatic provisioning and de-provisioning of users using SCIM for Fastly accounts.
 To enable SCIM for your Signal Sciences account, check out our guide to automating user management.